Welcome To Form Open MRI

 MRI, or magnetic resonance imaging, is a sophisticated way of looking inside the body to diagnose physical conditions.
 MRI uses magnets and radiofrequency waves to create images of shallow cross-sections of your body.

-An Open MRI is a type of MRI machine that allows the exam to be done without the patient being fully enclosed in the machine.
-The state-of-the-art equipment at Open MRI of Fremont allows us to offer patients a relaxed and comfortable experience while providing doctors the highest quality of medical images.
-We are proud to offer the only Open MRI in Fremont.
+An open MRI is a type of MRI machine that allows the exam to be done without the patient being fully enclosed in the machine.
+The state-of-the-art equipment at FORM Open MRI allows us to offer patients a relaxed and comfortable experience while providing doctors the highest quality of medical images.
+We are proud to offer the only open MRI in Fremont.

 MRI has been used extensively over the past 20 years and has been shown to be the most effective, safe, and painless means of examining the body’s interior.
 The patient is not exposed to harmful radiation during an MRI exam.

 Please wear comfortable clothes, and avoid wearing jewelry, watches, underwire bras, and any clothing with snaps or zippers near the area that will be scanned.
 If you have any metal in your clothing, you will be asked to change into a gown.
 Metals can also be found in deodorant, make-up, hairspray, and mascara, so please refrain from wearing these items.

 It is very important that you tell us if you have any kind of metal in your body, including pacemakers, cochlear implants, prosthetics, and aneurysm clips.
 Also, inform us if you are in your first trimester of pregnancy.

 Unless you have taken a sedative or other medication, you shouldn’t need to be accompanied.
 If you do have guests, they are welcome to stay in our comfortable waiting area.